MPH Concentration in Program Design and Implementation

 GCHB 6220 Community organization

-GHSD 6110 Health economics for developing countries-tries
+GHSD 6110 Health economics for developing countries

 GHSD 6280 Evaluation of program interventions in global health